A History of LGBTQIA+ and Pride Month Marketing

 You’ve heard of McCarthyism and the 2nd Red Scare of the 1950s, but you may not have heard of The Lavender Scare, another witch hunt that went on in conjunction with the famous fear of communism.

-The Lavender Scare followed a covert investigation of numerous governmental employees during the beginning of the Cold War.
+The Lavender Scare followed a covert investigation of numerous governmental employees at the beginning of the Cold War.

 In December of 1950, Senate propaganda titled Employment of Homosexuals and Other Sex Perverts in Government was handed to numerous members of Congress.